afishbeck/HPCC-Platform/helm/examples/secrets/README.md

 This example demonstrates HPCC use use of Kubernetes and Hashicorp Vault secrets.

-This example assumes you are starting from a linux command shell in the HPCC-Platform/helm/examples/secrets directory where you will find the example files used here.
+This example assumes you are starting from a linux command shell in the HPCC-Platform/helm directory.
+From there you will find the example files and this README file in the examples/secrets directory.

 ## Hashicorp Vault support: